-If participants connected to the Pexip VMR in a Lync/SfB Fusion or gateway call can't see shared content when a Lync/SfB user presents PowerPoint files, the most likely reason is that SIP TLS verification mode is On (Platform Configuration > Global Settings) and that the Management Node does not trust the Lync/SfB Front End server / FEP or Web Conferencing Edge device (it is always the Web Conferencing Edge for federated connections).
+If participants that are connected to a Pexip VMR that is merged with a Lync / Skype for Business meeting, or that are in a gateway call, can't see shared content when a Lync/SfB user presents PowerPoint files, the most likely reason is that SIP TLS verification mode is On (Platform Configuration > Global Settings) and that the Management Node does not trust the Lync/SfB Front End Server / FEP or Web Conferencing Edge device (it is always the Web Conferencing Edge for federated connections).
 If the server is not trusted, Pexip participants will not see any content.